-Principle 7: Qualifications of the Practice Environment (The practice environment will be organized effectively and will deliver comprehensive, safe, and effective services.)
+Principle 7: Qualifications of the Pharmacy (The pharmacy and the pharmacy services related to the advanced area of practice will be organized effectively and will deliver comprehensive, safe, and effective services.)

-The most current edition of the ASHP Best Practices for Health-System Pharmacy, available at www.ashp.org, (and, when necessary, other pharmacy association guides to professional practice that apply to specific practice environments) will be utilized in evaluating any practice environment providing pharmacy residency training.
+The most current edition of the ASHP Best Practices for Health-System Pharmacy, available at www.ashp.org, (and, when necessary, other pharmacy association guides to professional practice that apply to specific practices sites) will be utilized in evaluating any patient care site(s) or other practice operation (e.g., drug information service) providing pharmacy residency training.